 It utilizes a 1/4 horsepower, meaning that it is powerful enough to do the job but small enough that it won’t create too much noise.
-With a max airflow rating of 900 CFM (cubic feet of air per minute), this air mover is powerful enough to tackle all of your floor drying and ventilation needs.
+This air mover is powerful enough to tackle all of your floor drying and ventilation needs.

 It’s also compact and lightweight, making it easy to move when you need it and store it when you don’t.

 And as mentioned above, multiple small units are better than a single large unit for ventilation and home drying purposes.
 To make running more than one of these blowers at the same time easier, we’ve equipped them with a daisy chain system.
 Rather than finding five separate outlets for each unit, you can run them together, plugging one into another, with a maximum of five units running out of one outlet.